TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/HistoricalRteTransformations/PropertiesAndTransformations.rst

-The answer to this problem is a so called 'transformation' which you can configure in the $TCA (global, authoritative configuration) and which you may further customize through page TSconfig (local configuration for specific branches of the website).
+The answer to this problem is a so called 'transformation' which you can configure in the $TCA (global, authoritative configuration) and which you may further customize through page `TSconfig`:pn: (local configuration for specific branches of the website).
 The issue of transformations is best explained by the following example from the table, tt\_content (the content elements).